jameshfisher/jameshfisher.com/_posts/2017-03-20-how-is-mainmenu-xib-loaded.md

   I'm making Vidrio this month.
 I need to understand Cocoa and Swift.
 Nib/xib files seem fairly fundamental to the Cocoa loading process.
 tags: []
+summary: >-
+  `NSApplicationMain` loads the `MainMenu.xib` file to create the application's main menu and window.
+It first looks for the `NSMainNibFile` key in the `Info.plist` file, and if not found, it falls back to the first nib/xib file in the main bundle.
 ---

 In Xcode, go to `File > New > Project`, select "Cocoa application".
 Run it.
 You get an empty window, and a menu bar for it along the top.
 This menu bar contains a whole lot of functionality.
 Where did all this functionality come from?!